 Enovix to go public via $1.13 billion SPAC deal

-Feb 22 (Reuters) - Enovix Corp said on Monday it had agreed to go public through a merger with blank-check firm Rodgers Silicon Valley Acquisition Corp RSVA.O, valuing the 3D silicon lithium-ion battery maker at $1.13 billion, including debt.
+Feb 22 (Reuters) - Enovix Corp said on Monday it had agreed to go public through a merger with blank-check firm Rodgers Silicon Valley Acquisition Corp RSVA.O in a deal that values the lithium-ion battery maker at $1.13 billion, including debt.

+The deal is expected to deliver net proceeds of $385 million to Enovix, including a private investment of $175 million from undisclosed institutional investors.

+Fremont, California-based Enovix is building its first factory to produce lithium-ion batteries for small devices, such as smart watches.
+It is also working on 3D cell technology and batteries for electric vehicles.

 ((tiyashi.datta@thomsonreuters.com;))